j-angnoe/harness/README.md

 Quick prototyping, create a directory, create some html, php and stylesheets and fiddle with your prototype in the browser.

-Your prototype may make use of Vue, VueRouter, vue-blocks and it will contain an api bridge to call functions on your defined php objects.
+Your prototype may make use of Vue (2.6), VueRouter, <a href="//github.com/j-angnoe/vue-blocks">vue-blocks</a> and it will contain an api bridge to call functions on your defined php objects.

 ## Example